ironmtntech/xrono/README.md

 We love contributions! please fork the project, make your changes in a branch, test them properly - rspec for model/lib/helpers) and cucumber for integration testing - then send us a pull request.

+## Dependencies
+Be sure to add these to your gemfile, for some reason they aren't being picked up properly from the engine. gem 'jquery-ui-rails' gem 'chosen-rails'